-““Life and death are the trading of one existence for another, therefore there is no death.
+“Life and death are quite simply trading one existence for another.
+There is no death.
 There is only life on either side.
-Life as a spiritual entity is a simple existence, while life as a human can be very demanding because the emotions and needs of the body drive the life, often causing one’s fall into the traps of desire that demand to be fulfilled.
+Life as a spiritual entity is a simple existence, while life as a human can seem demanding because the emotions and needs of the body drive the life, often causing one’s fall into the traps of desire that demand to be fulfilled.
 When one exits the human life there is not a single thought for these same desires.
 Nor are there thoughts for the possessions left behind, for once you are bathed again in spirit, spirit is all there is.”

 Edgars switches subjects and says, “The bonds of Earth are strong and not easily relinquished because the human fears death, therefore rejects it, desiring to cling to life instead.
 But there is a god.”

-“Do you wish to define God,” I ask?
+“Do you wish to define god,” I ask?

-“Turning your life over to God is a fruitful way of life.
+“Turning your life over to god is a fruitful way of life.
 Desire peace because the struggles of the human are numerous, many of them stemming from desires that wage war within.
 Desire peace.
 Do not war with the self because it simply creates too much tension.
 Think peace.”

-“Sharing and service were two of my favorites words and actions because they are the words of true spirit,” Edgar adds.
-Whatever I could share and whatever I could do to be of service were two things I learned from my mother.”
+“Sharing and service were two of my favorites words and actions, because they are the words of true spirit,” Edgar adds.
+“Whatever I could share, and whatever I could do to be of service were two things I learned from my mother.”

-It reminds me that life here on Earth is a jungle and this is simply another piece of that jungle…trying to find our way either in or out while always seeking.
+His speaking reminds me that life here on Earth is a jungle and this is simply another piece of that jungle…trying to find our way either in or out while always seeking.
 There are so few who are truly happy and peaceful on Earth, yes?

-He says it is not a planet of peace; therefore why expect it?
+Edgar says it is not a planet of peace; therefore why expect it?

 I laugh and say that is the cosmic joke about life on Earth, so many of us desiring peace, both inside and out.